capillariesio/capillaries/doc/qna.md

 A. No. Guaranteed delivery of RabbitMQ messages for each Capillaries [batch](glossary.md#data-batch) is one of the cornerstones of Capillaries architecture.

+## Cassandra only?

+Q. Can Capillaries use an internal database engine other than Cassandra?

+A. No. One of the goals of Capillaries design is to use Cassandra's scalability features to their greater extent.
+Things like partition/clustering keys and LWTs are the cornersones of Capillaries architecture.

 ## External data acquisition/processing

 Q. For each row in my [data table](glossary.md#data-table), I need to acquire some new data from an external source (say, via web service), providing some row fields as arguments.